 Pro Shopping Tips

-Get your bearings and plan ahead before you hit the streets to snag samples and sample food from tasty eateries in the district.
+Get your bearings and plan before you hit the streets to snag samples and sample food from tasty eateries in the District.

-• Ditch the stilettos.
-This neighborhood is best to explore on foot, so wear comfortable shoes to get the most out of your visit.
+Ditch the stilettos.
+This neighborhood is best explored on foot, so wear comfortable shoes to get the most out of your visit.

-• Bring a water bottle and a big tote.
+Bring a water bottle and a big tote.
 Since you’ll be on your feet and on the move all day, it’s important to stay hydrated.
 A tote bag can help you keep smaller purchases at hand without having to head back to the car.
-If you plan to buy a lot, consider bringing a foldable cart along.
+If you plan to buy a lot, consider bringing a collapsible cart.

 Things to See Near L.A.’s Fashion District